March Gardening To-Do List for Growing Zones 9-11

 The last days of summer have arrived…

-Summer is coming to a close and we are also nearing the end of the rainy season in many southern states.
+Summer is coming to a close and we are also nearing the end of the rainy season in many southern states (late September).
 Though temps are still high, we are now officially in annual vegetable gardening season.
-As most of the US is finishing their veg gardens, we are just getting started in the warmer climates!
+As most of the US is finishing their vegetable gardens, we are just getting started in the warmer climates!
 So, if you want to plant those tomatoes, pepper, eggplants, and squash – the season is now upon us!
 Needless to say, there are plenty of things to keep us southerns folks busy in the garden and around the homestead.

 Please note, this specific list is catered to those living in USDA Zones 9-11, so if you are looking for Zones 3-8 – click here.